Bear seen riding atop garbage truck in Carbon County

 "It's been pretty frequent, almost daily that we're getting a new bear complaint in the area," Officer Murrow said.

-This is the most recent example when a bear arrived at the police department Wednesday morning on the back of a garbage truck.
+This is the most recent example: when a bear arrived at the police department Wednesday morning on the back of a garbage truck.

 "We can only assume it was sick of going for the small, small amount of trash in the garbage pails and went for the big prize," Officer Murrow said.